fb-datax/cef-omnis-xcomp/README.md

 > A flag to control whether javascript `console.log` messages are written to the Omnis trace log (defaults to `true`).

+**`$cachePath`**

+> The location where cache data will be stored on disk.
+If empty then browsers will be created in *incognito mode* where in-memory caches are used for storage and no data is persisted to disk.
+HTML5 databases such as localStorage will only persist across sessions if a cache path is specified. <br>**Must be set only before the first call to navigateToUrl**.

 #### Methods

 **`$navigateToUrl(pUrl)`**